Assyro AI

 Quick Answer

-An NDA (New Drug Application) requires complete safety and efficacy data from clinical trials, while an ANDA (Abbreviated New Drug Application) relies on demonstrating bioequivalence to an already-approved reference drug.
-This distinction affects development timelines, costs, and market exclusivity in significant ways.
+• An NDA (New Drug Application) requires complete safety and efficacy data from clinical trials, while an ANDA (Abbreviated New Drug Application) relies on demonstrating bioequivalence to an already-approved reference drug.
+This distinction affects the data package, review framework, and exclusivity questions that shape regulatory strategy.

 • The key differences between NDA and ANDA approval pathways